Follow these rules for capitalization on B.C. government websites.

 - Information is available at any branch office

-- Ministry of Health, Ministry of Energy and Mines
+- Ministry of Citizens' Services, Ministry of Environment and Climate Change Strategy

 - The justice and natural resource ministries